alexrdrgz/vuejs-boilerplate/README.md

     -   `AWS_ACCESS_KEY`: Set this to your AWS access key.
     -   `AWS_SECRET_KEY`: Set this to your AWS secret key.
+    -   `BUCKET_NAME`: Bucekt should be the same name as your site example.com

     Make sure to secure these secrets by not exposing them in any public repositories.

-4. Navigate to the `.github/workflows/deploy.yml` file in your repository.
+4. Navigate to the `.github/workflows/main.yml` file in your repository.

-5. Update the following line to replace `your-bucket-name` with your S3 bucket name, which should be the domain name of your site:

-    `--bucket-name your-bucket-name`

-6. Commit and push the changes to trigger the CD pipeline.
+5. Commit and push the changes to trigger the CD pipeline.

 The CD pipeline will automatically deploy your application whenever changes are pushed to the main branch.